Legion-Expansion/Legion-Expansion/README.md

 Run install.py with correct PA_PATH to backup existing and install.

-Backups of the existing mod folders will be
+Existing mod folders will be automatically backed up.

+Manual install instructions...

 ### Server Mod